Imagen dinámica

 The Evolution of Comics: A Journey Through Time and Imagination

-Have you ever wondered how those characters that have accompanied us since childhood came about?
-Where do those panels come from that transport us to fantastic worlds with just turning a page?
+Have you ever wondered how those characters that have accompanied us since childhood came to be?
+Where do those panels come from that transport us to fantastic worlds with just the turn of a page?
 Get ready to embark on a fascinating journey through the history of comics, from their humble origins in prehistoric caves to today’s digital screens.
-We’ll discover how this art has evolved, reflecting and shaping our culture over the centuries.
+We’ll discover how this art form has evolved, reflecting and shaping our culture over the centuries.
 Grab your detective’s magnifying glass and join us on this graphic adventure!

 From Caves to Pages: The Dawn of Comics